 PUBLISHED ON SATURDAY NOVEMBER 29TH 2020

 The Railway Photography of Bernard Brown by John H. Bird is a wonderful nostalgic trip into the late 1950s showcasing the wonderful photographs of the then young Bernard, who is now a sprightly octogenarian, still retaining his love for railways and steam in particular.
 This glossy hard back book printed on heavy weight glossy paper will be the perfect Christmas gift for any railway enthusiast!
-Click here here for ordering details and special offer information.
+Click here for ordering details.

 Thank you for visiting the ANISTR.COM photographic archive of historic train and railway images.
 As our name 'anagramatically' confirms we are all about TRAINS!